Kepler-186f: Target of SETI investigation

-Future technology
+Future technology and observations

 At approximately 580 ly distant, Kepler-186f is too far and its star too faint for current telescopes or the next generation of planned telescopes to determine its mass or whether it has an atmosphere.
 However, the discovery of Kepler-186f demonstrates conclusively that there are other Earth-sized planets in habitable zones.
 The Kepler spacecraft focused on a single small region of the sky but next-generation planet-hunting space telescopes, such as TESS and CHEOPS, will examine nearby stars throughout the sky.
 Nearby stars with planets can then be studied by the James Webb Space Telescope and future large ground-based telescopes to analyze atmospheres, determine masses and infer compositions.
 Additionally the Square Kilometer Array would significantly improve radio observations over the Arecibo Observatory and Green Bank Telescope.

 Previous names

 As the Kepler telescope observational campaign proceeded, an initially identified system was entered in the Kepler Input Catalog (KIC), and then progressed as a candidate host of planets to a Kepler Object of Interest (KOI).
-Thus, Kepler 186 started as KIC 8120608 and then was identified as KOI 571.
-Kepler 186f was mentioned when known as KOI-571-05 or KOI-571.05 or using similar nomenclatures in 2013 in various discussions and publications before its full confirmation.
+Thus, Kepler-186 started as KIC 8120608 and then was identified as KOI-571.
+Kepler-186f was mentioned when known as KOI-571-05 or KOI-571.05 or using similar nomenclatures in 2013 in various discussions and publications before its full confirmation.